Volunteers

 Regional Camp Coordinators

-On Friday, July 8, the region encampment setup may begin.
+On Friday, July 10, the region encampment setup may begin.

-• Each region should have the regional camp coordinator and his assistant on site no later end of day Friday, July 8, to layout and setup the regional encampments.
+• Each region should have the regional camp coordinator and his assistant on site no later end of day Friday, July 10, to layout and setup the regional encampments.

 • Specific details are found in the Regional Coordinator Duties and Guidelines for Camporama document.
-(This document will be sent to all regional coordinators by September 1, 2021.)
+(This document will be sent to all regional coordinators by February 1, 2026.)

-• Those arriving Thursday afternoon or evening (July 7) should eat on the way to camp.
+• Those arriving Thursday afternoon or evening (July 9) should eat on the way to camp.

 • Due to the potential liability of having non-volunteers (boys & those not scheduled as volunteers) on-site prior to the start of the event, if the regional camp coordinator and his assistant are required to arrive with more than themselves, such as their outpost, they are required to lodge the others traveling with them off site (Roaring River State Park, etc.) with full and proper supervision.

 • Your first meal will be Friday breakfast.
-Otherwise meals are on your own.
+Otherwise, meals are on your own.

 • Plan to lodge in your regional HQ when you arrive.